EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [x] The Sail
 - [ ] The Captain

-#### "Well, it's one for hte money, two for the show.
+#### "Well, it's one for the money, two for the show.
 Three to get ready now go, cat, go" is the first line of what song?

 - [ ] Bohemian Rhapsody
 - [ ] Baby Got Back